-The starting point for that legislative process was the European Union (Withdrawal) Act 2018, which enabled the transposition of directly applicable, already-existing EU law into UK law at the point of Brexit.
+The starting point for that legislative process was the European Union (Withdrawal) Act 2018 (the EWA 2018), which enabled the transposition of directly applicable, already-existing EU law into UK law at the point of Brexit.
 This included much of the EU's pharmaceutical and medical device laws, so we will not repeat much of the substantive content of the European Union chapter.
 Rather, we focus on unique features of the UK, Great Britain and Northern Ireland regimes, including steps that the UK has taken to develop its own regulations.
 While the chapter should be read in conjunction with the European Union chapter, the regulatory position in the United Kingdom, or at least Great Britain, is likely to change significantly in the future.

 The Medicines and Healthcare Products Regulatory Agency (MHRA), an executive agency of the Department of Health and Social Care, is the United Kingdom's national competent and enforcement authority for the regulation of both medicinal products and medical devices.
 However, the 'licensing authority' is responsible for the granting, renewal, variation, suspension and revocation of licences, authorisations, certificates and registrations under the Medicines Regulations.
 The licensing authority comprises either or both of the Secretary of State for Health and the Minister for Health, Social Services and Public Safety, acting on the advice of the MHRA.
 Likewise, the Secretary of State exercises certain powers under the Medical Devices Regulations.
 The 'enforcement authority' comprising relevant ministers is responsible for authorising inspectors and for bringing enforcement actions.